Azure-Samples/azure-spring-boot-samples/keyvault/azure-securtiy-keyvault-jca/run-with-command-line-client-side/README.md

    security.provider.14=com.azure.security.keyvault.jca.KeyVaultJcaProvider
    ```
 1. Get the azure-security-keyvault-jca.jar.
 You can download the latest published jar from maven
-   repository [azure-security-keyvault-jca][azure-security-keyvault-jca].
+   repository [azure-security-keyvault-jca](https://mvnrepository.com/artifact/com.azure/azure-security-keyvault-jca).
 When this document is
-   written, the latest jar is azure-security-keyvault-jca.2.6.0.jar
+   written, the latest jar is azure-security-keyvault-jca-2.6.0.jar
 1. Make a directory, for example, sample_client.
 Then put the 3 files into sample_client folder
     - java.security
     - run-with-command-line-client-side-1.0.0.jar
     - azure-security-keyvault-jca-2.6.0.jar
+1. Create the key vault and certificates, please refer to [create key vault and certificates](https://docs.microsoft.com/en-us/azure/key-vault/certificates/quick-create-portal).
+Create service principal and add a secret, please refer to [register app with AAD](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).
-1. Open terminal and enter the directory sample_client, run the following command:
+1. Replace properties `<yourAzureKeyVaultUri>`, `<yourTenantID>`, `<youClientID>`, `<yourSecretValue>` with your created resources in the following command, open terminal and enter the directory sample_client, run the changed command:
    ```
    java \
    --module-path ./azure-security-keyvault-jca-2.6.0.jar \